 - Curriculum Vitae of the Graduate Student Organizer(s) (2 pages max)

 - Letter of Commitment from the Faculty PI, who will facilitate the administration of funding

-Successful applications should clearly demonstrate how the theme and activities will contribute to research excellence in the humanities and include graduate student participants from at least two UC campuses.
+Successful applications should clearly demonstrate how the proposed topic and activities will contribute to research excellence in the humanities and include graduate student participants from at least two UC campuses.

 The project description should be a maximum of 2,000 words and include the following elements: